danmysak/cheathit/README.md

 - `2` if students are assigned groups ([`--path`](#--path) includes `group`),
 - `5` otherwise.

 ### Tokenization

 CheatHit tokenizes source code into alphanumeric words (which can also contain underscores) and non-alphanumeric characters.
 Whitespace, semicolons, and commas are ignored.
-Two special tokens, `<START>` and `<END>`, are added to the beginning and end of a sequence.
+Two special markers, `<START>` and `<END>`, are added to the beginning and end of a token sequence.
 Hence,

 ```
 CheatHit supports C++, Python v2 & v3, and _even_ VB.NET; awesome!